Snorkeling and Sharks: Safely Exploring the Underwater World

 Common Sharks in Snorkeling Areas

-In many popular snorkeling destinations, you may encounter a variety of shark species.
-The whale shark is considered the largest fish in the world and can be found feeding on plankton just below the water’s surface.
+You might encounter a number of different types of sharks in many popular snorkeling locations.
+Considered the largest fish in the world, the whale shark usually feeds on plankton just under the water surface.
 You may spot them in the Maldives at Whale Shark Point.
 Blacktip reef sharks and nurse sharks are also commonly found in reefs and are generally harmless to humans.
 The more aggressive tiger shark can also be seen occasionally, but they tend to prefer deeper waters.

 Recognizing Shark Behavior

-• Whale sharks: Their large size (up to 10m long) makes them easily identifiable.
-Though massive, they are generally docile and focused on feeding on plankton.
+- Whale sharks: Their large size (up to 10m long) makes them easily identifiable.
+Focused on eating plankton, they are massive and generally docile.

 Snorkeling Spots Around the World